It's all a night of fun and games for Long Island, law enforcement

 “It’s getting people to feel comfortable and share things with law enforcement that they may not want to for concerns and potential retaliation," the police commissioner said.

-Night Out events, he said, also is a reminder to residents that law enforcement is not a homogenous group.
+Night Out, he said, also is a reminder to residents that law enforcement is not a homogenous group.
 The cops they see on a regular basis in their Suffolk communities, Harrison said, are not to blame for misconduct elsewhere.

 “It shows they should not paint law enforcement with a broad brush,” Harrison said.
 “If there’s a negative incident and they’re intimately aware of the organization, people won’t couple us within a few bad apples in another department.”